sundowndev/leafeon/README.md

 # router.js

-Simple client based mono-page JS router.
-You don't need node, this is a entirely lightweight front based for simple html pages.
-You can use it on GitHub pages for documentations or a portfolio for example.
+Simple client based mono-page router.
+You don't need node, this is a entirely lightweight and front based for simple html pages.
+You can use it on GitHub pages for documentations or a portfolio.

+## Features

+* Static Route Patterns
+* Dynamic Route Patterns
+* Custom 404 error handling
+* Supports GET and POST HTTP methods
+* Mono-page router listening to the URI
+* After Router Middleware (Finish Callback)

 ## Overview